snarfed/granary/README.md

 Changelog
 ---
 ### 1.12 - unreleased
+* Add Python 3 support!
+Granary now supports Python 2.7+ and 3.3+.
 * Instagram:
   * Fix scraping profile pages.

+This release is intentionally small and limited in scope to contain any impact of the Ptython 3 migration.
+It *should* be a noop for existing users, and we've tested thoroughly, but I'm sure there are still bugs.
+Please file issues if you notice anything broken!

 ### 1.11 - 2018-03-09
 * Add GitHub!
   * `get_activities()` supports issues and pull requests, including comments and reactions.
 It's currently based on notifications, so it's best effort, not comprehensive, and only includes recently active issues/PRs.